The Power of Power Codes: New Classes of Easy Instances for the Linear Equivalence Problem: Preliminaries

 \begin{definition}[Linear Equivalence Problem (LEP)] Given as input two generator matrices $\bA,\bB\in\mathbb F_q^{k\times n}$ of two linear codes $\acode, \bcode\subseteq \mathbb F_q^n$, the Linear Equivalence Problem asks to find, if there exists, an invertible matrix $\bS \in \mathrm{GL}_k(\mathbb{F}_q)$, a diagonal matrix $\bD = \mathrm{diag}(\mathbf d)$ with $\mathbf d \in (\F_q^\star)^n$, and a permutation matrix $\bP \in S_n$ such that

 If $\bD$ is required to be the identity matrix we call this problem the \emph{Permutation Equivalence Problem (PEP)}. \end{definition}

 Whenever the dimension $h$ of the hull of the input code is small enough, then PEP can be solved on average in polynomial time relying on SSA \cite{SSA} or in worst case quasi-polynomial time by the reduction to the Graph Isomorphism Problem (GIP) \cite{magali}.
+The complexity of both algorithms grows as $\widetilde O(n^h)$.
+Hence, whenever $h = O\big(\log(n)\big)$, we obtain a quasi-polynomial time solver for PEP.